 Fashion Business Owner Musings: That Crappy Feeling of Losing Focus

 Around this same time each year, I start to lose focus.
-It’s been two months of “it’s a new year, let’s do this thing!”, and I suddenly feel like…”Wait, what thing?
+It’s been a handful of months of “it’s a new year, let’s do this thing!”, and I suddenly feel like…”Wait, what thing?
 What are my goals again?
 Are things progressing as I hoped?
 Am I on top of everything?”, etc., etc., etc.

 I’ve always been someone who is susceptible to shiny object syndrome.
 I’m never short on ideas and I often find myself trying to get the next idea going before I’ve completed the current one.
 The problem with this is that I’m often left feeling crazed, confused, and unfocused.
 I really don’t like that feeling.